genedan/cl-practitioners-guide/readme.md

-The repo for the paper **Practitioner's Guide to Reserving Using Open-Source Tools**
+The repo for the paper **Practitioners Guide to Building Actuarial Reserving Workflows Using chainladder-python**

 By John Bogaardt, Gene Dan, and Kenneth Hsu